 Insect growth regulators work by disturbing the growth cycle and effectively preventing arthropod pests from reaching adulthood.
 Use them in conjunction with an adulticide (like a pyrethrin or pyrethroid) as they don’t usually kill adult pests.
 Methoprene is an IGR, but others include pyriproxifen and diflubenzuron.

 How about organic and natural flea and tick treatments?

 Natural and eco-friendly flea and tick killer sprays are preferred by a lot of homeowners.
 They are much better for the environment in general, for your yard and its flora, as well as for you, your family, your kids and your pets.
-However, they are also generally less powerful than the heavy duty chemical sprays they compete with.
+However, they are also generally less powerful than the heavy-duty chemical sprays they compete with.
 This doesn’t mean that they are not powerful enough, however, it is advisable to pick such a spray with more attention to its power.
 There are a lot of “natural” products that are simply not powerful enough and don’t do much more than just deodorizing your yard.

 Where should tick and flea garden killer sprays be applied?

 ticks and fleas don’t just invade your entire yard.
 They don’t just walk around the grass like ants.
 Instead, both ticks and fleas are known to avoid direct sunlight and short grass that has a lot of movement over it.

-So, with that in mind, it’s often wasteful and unnecessary to spray the entire yard.
-Instead, it’s much more effective and efficient to just target the specific areas you know are most likely to house tick and flea larvae and eggs:
+So, it’s often wasteful and unnecessary to spray the entire yard.
+Instead, it’s much more effective and efficient to target the specific areas you know are most likely to house tick and flea larvae and eggs:

 What are some of the alternative products that you can use instead of a flea and tick garden spray?